christopher-czaban/motion-mcp-server/README.md

     This project uses `better-sqlite3`, a native Node.js module.
 Native modules are compiled against a specific Node.js Application Binary Interface (ABI) version, identified by `NODE_MODULE_VERSION`.
     - **Problem:** If you install dependencies (`npm install`) with one Node.js version (e.g., v21.x, `NODE_MODULE_VERSION 120`) and then try to run the server with an MCP client that uses a different, ABI-incompatible Node.js version (e.g., Claude Desktop often uses Node.js v18.x, `NODE_MODULE_VERSION 108`), you will encounter an `ERR_DLOPEN_FAILED` error.
 The error message will typically state that the module "was compiled against a different Node.js version".
     - **Solution:**
         - **Identify the Node.js version used by your MCP client.** For example, Claude Desktop logs usually show the Node.js version it's using (e.g., "Node.js v18.19.0").
+For **Cursor**, Node.js v21.1.0 has been found to work correctly with this MCP server (as of May 2024).
         - **Use a Node.js version manager** (like `nvm` or `nvs`) to install and switch to that *same Node.js version* in your local terminal *before* proceeding to the next step.
           ```bash
           # Example using nvm if Claude Desktop uses Node v18.19.0
           nvm install 18.19.0
           nvm use 18.19.0

+          # Example using nvm if Cursor is the target client (and v21.1.0 is desired)
+          nvm install 21.1.0
+          nvm use 21.1.0
           ```
         - If you don't know the client's Node.js version, Node.js LTS versions (e.g., v18.x, v20.x) are generally good choices for broader compatibility.
+However, for this specific server and client combination, targeting the known compatible version is best.

 3.  **Install dependencies:**
     Once your terminal is using the correct Node.js version, install the dependencies: